 Rubena was preceded in death by her father, Samuel Boyd McCloy; mother, Frances Marion McCloy; sister, Jean Woodhouse (Woody); two brothers, Herbert McCloy (Priscilla) and Thomas McCloy (Isabel); son, Donald Wenzel of Barrie, ON; daughter, Lynn Dickinson of Sherwood Park, AB; and daughter, Monelle Wenzel of Oklahoma City, OK.

 She is survived by her daughter, Bev Smith (Roy) of Oklahoma City, OK; grandchildren Dani, Erin, Ashley, Shawn and Stephanie; daughter-in-law Barbara Wenzel of Barrie, ON; three great grandchildren; and several nieces, nephews and cousins across Canada.

 We would like to thank Rubena’s special nieces, Elaine McCloy and Connie Walters of P.A., and their husbands, Boyd McCloy and Kent Walters for all the care and kindness they have showered on Rubena for many years; to her granddaughter, Dani Dickinson of Edmonton, AB who held her Mimi’s hand for her final six days and nights; and to Pat Chuey and the staff at Good Shepherd Villas in P.A., where Rubena happily lived for the last 7 ½ years, for their exceptional care and love.

-A Memorial Service will be held at Gray’s Funeral Chapel in June 2022 when, hopefully, it will be safe for everyone to travel.
+A Memorial Service will be held at Gray’s Funeral Chapel on Saturday, July 16, 2022 at 1:00 pm.
 Condolences may be sent to the family at www.grays.ca.
 Funeral arrangements have been entrusted to Gray's Funeral Chapel, (306) 922-4729.